GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 3. Update the existing script with the [IDP MultiAuthn interception script](https://github.com/GluuFederation/oxAuth/blob/evolveip/Server/integrations/idp/IdpMultiAuthnExternalAuthenticator.py);

 !!!
 Note
     Rather than replacing the existing script, you can also add a new strategy by scrolling to the bottom of the page.
-Follow this link for details [link](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Steps-for-creating--SAML_IDP_MultiAuthn_interception_script).
+Follow [this link](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Steps-for-creating--SAML_IDP_MultiAuthn_interception_script) for details.

 4. Click on `update` at the end of the page.